Build your first Neovim configuration in lua

 })

-This is the minimum data lazy.nvim needs to download a plugin from github.
+This is the minimum amount of data mini.deps needs to download a plugin from github.
 Which is just the name of the user in github and the name of the repository.
+And funny enough this works like our custom function .require_deps().
+It'll install the plugin automatically if it's missing and then it will add it to Neovim's runtimepath.

 })

-Now let's add the code to apply the theme.
-Add the end of the file put this.
+Now let's add the code to apply the new color scheme.
+After the call to MiniDeps.add() we write this.

 vim.cmd.colorscheme('tokyonight')

-We enable termguicolors so Neovim can show the "best" version of the colorscheme.
-Each colorscheme can have two versions: one that works for terminals which only support 256 colors and another that specifies colors in hexadecimal code (has way more colors).
+Here we enable termguicolors so Neovim can show the "best" version of the color scheme.
+Each color scheme can have two versions: one that works for terminals which only support 256 colors and another that specifies colors in hexadecimal notation (has way more colors).

 We tell Neovim which theme we want using the colorscheme command.
 And yes, it looks like a lua function (it is).
 But under the hood is executing this vim command.